 2. Having advanced data integration across systems

 Another common challenge that most retailers face is compiling data from different programs.
-Business Intelligence helps retailers counter this issue.
+Retail business intelligence solutions will help owners successfully counter this issue.
 It uses data analysis to run through current or previous systems datasets.
 This enables users to perform various tasks.
 So, a user can make data changes without even leaving the suite.

-Retailers can use business intelligence software and analytics solutions to integrate with their existing retail platforms, including retail management systems, retail operations solutions, and point-of-sale (POS) applications.
+Retailers can use advanced data analyticss based business intelligence solutions to integrate with their existing retail platforms.
+This includes integration of retail management systems, retail operations solutions, and point-of-sale (POS) applications.

 3. A fusion of Machine learning